A giant flotilla of canoes, kayaks, and rafts will travel 22 kilometres from Yale to Hope.

 Sunday, September 24th, 2017

 8:00 AM – If you are NOT bringing a boat, park your car by the Fraser River on Wardle Street in Hope (see map).
+Staff and volunteers will be there to show you where to park and then help you load onto the bus.

 8:30 AM – Shuttle bus takes participants from Wardle Street to Yale.